 We are a biopharmaceutical company focused on the development and commercialization of innovative cardiovascular medicines.
 Our lead product candidate etripamil is a novel, potent and short-acting calcium channel blocker that we designed as a rapid-onset nasal spray to be self-administered by patients.
-We are developing etripamil to treat paroxysmal supraventricular tachycardia, or PSVT, atrial fibrillation (AF) and rapid ventricular rate, or AFib-RVR, and other cardiovascular indications.
+We are developing etripamil for the treatment of specific arrhythmias with a lead indication to treat PSVT, with subsequent indications to treat atrial fibrillation and rapid ventricular rate, or AFib-RVR, and other cardiovascular indications.

 PSVT is a rapid heart rate condition characterized by episodes of supraventricular tachycardia, or SVT, that start and stop without warning.
-Episodes of SVT are often experienced by patients with symptoms including palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, lightheadedness or dizziness, fainting and anxiety.
+Episodes of SVT are often experienced by patients with symptoms including palpitations, sweating, chest pressure or pain, shortness of brea th, sudden onset of fatigue, lightheadedness or dizziness, fainting and anxiety.
 Calcium channel blockers have long been approved for the treatment of PSVT as well as other cardiac conditions.
 Calcium channel blockers available in oral form are frequently used prophylactically to control the frequency and duration of future episodes of SVT.
 For treatment of episodes of SVT, approved calcium channel blockers are administered intravenously under medical supervision, usually in the emergency department.
 The combination of convenient nasal-spray delivery, rapid-onset and short duration of action of etripamil has the potential to shift the current treatment paradigm for episodes of SVT away from the burdensome and costly emergency department setting.
 If approved, we believe that etripamil will be the first self-administered therapy for the rapid termination of episodes of SVT wherever and whenever they occur.